ataallahshn/AirportFlightInformationApi/README.md

 this Api developed with HtmlAgilityPack and DotnetCore 6 and extract [https://fids.airport.ir](https://fids.airport.ir) Data .

 # How run the Project
-first of all you have to install DotNetCore 6 after that you should search https://localhost:{Your_Port}/api/AirportFlightInformation/GetAirpotInformation?AirportID={Airport_ID}
+first of all you have to install DotNet Core 6 after that you should search https://localhost:{Your_Port}/api/AirportFlightInformation/GetAirpotInformation?AirportID={Airport_ID}

 # FidsAirport cities Id